will-sloan/L3_G1_Lab4/README.md

 Note that the GUI can be run from any computer and can change the LED colors of any device for which the user is authorized.
 The idea of this project is that any one of your teammates can change the SenseHAT pixels of your RPi.

 # Install
-There are packages required for this code to work.
-You can install them manually (look at the [install.sh](install.sh) script) or just execute it on a terminal from your RPi:
+There are packages required for this mini-project.
+You can manually install them  using the command below, **or** using bash (from your RPi) using the [install.sh](install.sh) script by running the command ```./install.sh```.

 ```
-./install.sh
+pip3 install pyrebase4 dash dash_daq dash-extensions coloredlogs
 ```

 # Config